-However by becoming angry you are only causing yourself more pain.
+However, by becoming angry you are only causing yourself more pain.

 Leaving you without a support network which is vital for your well-being.

-And hopefully some of the ideas here will prove helpful to you in creating and maintaining a healthy and happy home environment.
+So hopefully some of the ideas here will prove helpful to you in creating and maintaining a healthy and happy home environment.